What happens after a deprivation of liberty is authorised?

-A review of a deprivation of liberty authorisation is a formal process to decide whether the care that deprives someone of their liberty is still necessary.
-This can take place at any time, and doesn’t have to be at the end of the authorised period.
+A review of a deprivation of liberty authorisation is a formal process to decide whether the care that deprives someone of their liberty is still needed.
+This can take place at any time and doesn’t have to be at the end of the authorised period.

 This means that a review should take place if there is a change in circumstances, and also if it is felt that the criteria are no longer met.
-Therefore, if the deprivation is no longer in someone’s best interests, or if it is not managed in the least restrictive way, then this should be looked at again in a review.
+If the deprivation is no longer in someone’s best interests, or if it is not managed in the least restrictive way, then this should be looked at again in a review.